Abalagu/ECEN-602-Projects/Assignment_4/README.md

 ## HTTP Proxy Server Architecture

+### difficulties

+1. read stream from http server, payload could exceed buffer
+2. dynamically allocate cache memory for received document
+3. implement shared memory for LRU Cache
+4. multithreading for each child process

+### implementation notes
+* should use multi-threading, as test case 7 is about simultaneous connection
 * probably better to use only single thread in the proxy server, as cache management across child threads is difficult, need to use shared memory
 * maintain file descriptors with below functionalities:
   + listening to client connection
   + handle communication with client
   + handle communication with remote http server
+* proxy server and http server closes connection at EOF

 In the point of view of a proxy server, it takes several stages to complete a cycle:

 1. client connection established (listen_fd -> new client_fd)
 2. client http request received (client_fd, read_fds)
 3. server connection established (new server_fd)